Skip to main content

 1. Download the RHEL 8 ks.cfg file from the Image Builder GitHub repository directly into the output folder.

-curl --location https://github.com/kubernetes-sigs/image-builder/raw/main/images/capi/packer/ova/linux/rhel/http/8/ks.cfg --output ks.cfg
+curl --location https://github.com/kubernetes-sigs/image-builder/raw/main/images/capi/packer/ova/linux/rhel/http/8/ks.cfg.tmpl --output ks.cfg

 2. Open the ks.cfg file in an editor of your choice.
-Locate and replace the network lines network --bootproto=dhcp --device=link --activate network --hostname=rhel8 with the configuration below.
+Locate and replace the network lines network --bootproto=dhcp --device=link --activate and network --hostname=rhel8 with the configuration below.

 network --bootproto=static --ip=<vcenter-static-ip-address> --netmask=<vcenter-netmask> --gateway=<vcenter-gateway> --nameserver=<vcenter-nameserver>

 3. Issue the command below to start the CAPI Image Builder container and assign the container ID to the BUILD_ID variable.
 The tool will use the imageconfig file to create and configure a VM with static IP placement in your VMware vSphere environment.
+Replace <username> with your Linux username and <tag> with your CAPI Image Builder version.

-BUILD_ID=$(docker run --net=host --volume /home/ubuntu/output:/home/imagebuilder/output --detach gcr.io/spectro-images-public/imagebuilder/capi-builder:v1.5.0)
+BUILD_ID=$(docker run --net=host --volume /home/<username>/output:/home/imagebuilder/output --detach us-docker.pkg.dev/palette-images/palette/imagebuilder/capi-builder:<tag>)

 docker logs --follow $BUILD_ID